seansjj/local_gas_prices/README.md

 # local_gas_prices
-A Python script to scrape gas pricesand analyze trends over a year.
+A Python script to scrape gas prices and analyze trends over a year.